geektoni/concept-tagging-nn-spacy/README.md

 were to run the various scripts/experimens.

 If you encounter any errors, please feel free to open an issue on Github.

+**IMPORTANT: Be aware that the entire repository will take at least 2/3 GB of disk space on your machine.
+Deleting the .git directory after having downloaded all the material has proven itself to be beneficial to reduce the disk usage (as long as you do not want to contribute actively).**

 ## Usage